buildkite/golang-example/Readme.md

 This repository is an example on how to test a Golang project using Buildkite.

-Testing Golang projects can be a bit tricky due to how Golang handles it's
+Testing Golang projects can be tricky due to how Golang handles it's `$GOPATH`.
-$GOPATH.
-The best way we've found so far is to create an entirely new $GOPATH within the build folder, and symlink the current build folder to the desired go import path location.
-This is all done within https://github.com/buildkite/golang-example/blob/master/.buildkite/hooks/pre-command
+The best way we've found so far to create a working `$GOPATH` directory is to create an entirely new `$GOPATH` tree within the current build folder (under a `tmp/go` folder), and symlink the current build folder to the desired go import path location.
+So the new build folder would look something like this:

+`$BUILDKITE_BUILD_CHECKOUT_PATH/tmp/go/src/github.com/buildkite/golang-example`

+We've wrapped the setup into a Buildkite `pre-command` hook which you can see here: https://github.com/buildkite/golang-example/blob/master/.buildkite/hooks/pre-command

 To use the hook in your build pipelines, copy the `pre-command` file into the